-Watch a show, cook a meal, start knitting.
+Watch a show, cook a meal, and start knitting.

-Learn how to pass time doing something you love or enjoy without over-analysing and over-thinking too much.
+Learn how to pass time doing something you love or enjoy without over-analyzing and over-thinking too much.

-Whenever I play Candy Crush, my mind is focussed and for those few minutes, I’m not overthinking my life or going through my life’s scenarios in my head.
+Whenever I play Candy Crush, my mind is focused and for those few minutes, I’m not overthinking my life or going through my life’s scenarios in my head.

 Here are some posts to help you: